DEFRA/software-development-standards/docs/processes/github_access.md

 **Do not create repositories under your own user account!** Though repositories can be transferred at a later date, it is easier for everyone if they originate within our organisations.

+## Analysing a repository with SonarQube Cloud

+If your repository is in the Defra GitHub organisation, we have a SonarQube Cloud organisation that can be used to perform static analysis on your code.

+You should put this in place, to ensure that you comply with [our standard for code quality checks](../standards/common_coding_standards.md/#all-code-is-checked-for-quality).

+To request this, you can contact the organisation owners:

+- use the #sonar-support channel on the Defra Digital Slack workspace

 ## Administering a repository

 If you are the administrator for a repository it's your responsibility to ensure the repo has been set up and maintained in accordance with the standards of the organisation.